Links on SoundGuys may earn us a commission. Learn more.

 What should you get insstead of the JLab Talk GO?

 An alternative to the Talk GO is the Razer Seiren Mini which retails for the same price but misses some of the features such as LED indicator lights and the adjustable stand.
 Its sound quality is on par with the Talk GO though and it feels a little more durable.
-You might even like the simple Movo UM700, which features four polar patterns and nice hardware for the price.
+Another affordable contender is the Movo UM300, which costs just $59 USD.
+While the UM300 sound quality isn’t the best, it’s still serviceable for applications like a quick conference call or a reference recording.
+You might even like the more premium Movo UM700, which features four polar patterns and nice hardware for the price.